samiulalimsaad/teamwork-hub-server/readme.md

 ### Unit Testing Strategy

-Unit tests are designed to verify the functionality of individual units of code, such as functions, classes, or modules, in isolation from the rest of the application.
-Key aspects of the unit testing strategy include:
+Unit tests are designed to verify the functionality of individual units of code, in isolation from the rest of the application.

 - **Jest Framework**: Jest is used for its simplicity and efficiency in testing JavaScript applications.
-It provides features such as test runners, assertions, and mocking utilities.

 Unit testing helps identify bugs early in the development process, improves code quality, and facilitates easier maintenance and refactoring of code.

+### Redis

+redis used to cache projects depends on the current login user.

 ## Conclusion